This breeding pen consists of black, blue and splash chickens.

-We have had our Breda Fowl for over a year now and they have rapidly become one of our most favourite breeds.
-They have enchanted us with their charming personalities, beauty and easy going, calm temperaments.
+We have had our Breda Fowl for two years now and they have become one of our most favourite breeds.
+They have enchanted us with their friendly inquisitive manner, beauty and easy going, calm temperaments.
 They handle confinement well and are also curious about their surroundings and caregivers.
-We find them to be excellent producers of medium to large size white to cream colored eggs and they are good winter layers.
+We find them to be excellent producers of medium to large size white to cream colored eggs and they are good winter layers as well.
 However, we do suggest that when you keep different chicken breeds together, Breda Fowl would do better with other gentle companions.
 They also grow slower than dual purpose breeds.

 They are a smaller standard sized chicken breed that has vulture hocks, cavernous nostrils and are the only breed in the world that lack a comb, making them especially cold-hardy.
 Breda are also less destructive on the ground than other breeds but still make great foragers.

 This breed has been newly re-introduced but is still endangered even in their home country.
 The breed’s distinctive head shape was chosen as the Dutch Poultry Association logo in 1900 and their name translated from Dutch means Crow Head ( Kraaikop) due to the shape of their head and beak.
 The Breda chicken has been recognized in the Netherlands for several centuries, its roots are unknown.
 Most agree it was developed in the Netherlands, although some believe it has Belgian or French origins.
 It is a composite breed, most likely of crested ancestry.
 Its feathered legs suggest a connection to the Malines breed.